From Undecided Major to Top of Class at Villanova Law School

 Recently, Carper graduated at the top of her class of 2016 students at Villanova University’s Law School.
 She received Summa Cum Laude and Order of the Coif honors.

-Carper will begin a judicial clerkship with Vice Chancellor Tamika Montgomery-Reeves of the Delaware Court of Chancery.
+Carper is serving a judicial clerkship with the Delaware Chief Justice.
 Over the next two years, she will conduct legal research and draft memoranda and court opinions.

 Preparing for a career in corporate litigation, she is excited about the opportunity to clerk at one of the nation’s top courts.
 According to its website, “The Delaware Court of Chancery is widely recognized as the nation's preeminent forum for the determination of disputes involving the internal affairs of the thousands upon thousands of Delaware corporations and other business entities through which a vast amount of the world's commercial affairs is conducted.”